17 Reasons Why Walmart Bikes Are Only for Kids

 4. New Bikes Need TLC

 They do.
 All new bikes need a bit of readjustment after about 30 hours of use.
 Gears need to be adjusted, chains need to be tightened, and brakes need to be calibrated.
 If you want your bike to last, and be safe to use, this is pretty much a necessity.
-Most dedicated bike shop warranties will actually cover this.
+Most dedicated bike shop warranties will cover this.
 That service is more than likely not going to come as standard on a Walmart bike.

 This is an upside to buying a Walmart bike.
-If you want to become really knowledgeable about bike building and maintenance, then you should buy a cheap department-store bike.
+If you want to become knowledgeable about bike building and maintenance, then you should buy a cheap department-store bike.
 Cheap bikes are great training grounds for learning how to deal with broken pedals, bent wheels, and busted derailleurs.

 I can’t lie to you, you will spend a lot more time keeping your bike roadworthy if you buy a cheap bike.
-Of course, you might get lucky and get a really decent solid bike.
+Of course, you might get lucky and get a decent solid bike.
 Then again, you probably won’t.

 Man flying with his BMX bike

-6. Poorly Assembled Bikes
+6. The Bikes Are Poorly Assembled

-This may come as news to you, but some bike shops will actually charge you to assemble your bike for you in the right way.
+This may come as news to you, but some bike shops will charge you to assemble your bike for you in the right way.
 Well, at least the sincere ones will.
 Some will just have added the cost of assembly into the overall price tag, others eager for your business will ask for a nominal fee, like $20 or similar.

 That’s why when you roll your bike out of a proper bike shop, it tends to work.
 Department store bikes by contrast will tend to be poorly assembled and sometimes start to fall apart pretty promptly.

-7. Put You Off Riding Forever?
+7. The Ride Quality May Put You Off Riding Forever

 8. Quality Bicycles Are Worth Repairing